Get News & Updates Directly To Your Inbox

 Dry skin can itch, flake, crack and even bleed.
 Chronic skin conditions like eczema may flare up around this time – leaving lots of people looking for relief.

-Because no one should have to deal with that on top of frigid temperatures – we’ve put together a list of dermatologist recommended ways to prevent skin dryness.
+No one should have to deal with painful skin conditions on top of frigid temperatures.
+That’s why we’ve put together a list of dermatologist-recommended ways to prevent dry skin.

-Use a humidifier Humidifiers add moisture to the air at your home.
-That moisture can help your skin stay healthy and hydrated.
+Add moisture to the air in your home with a humidifier.
+Moisture helps your skin stay healthy and hydrated.

-Add the finishing touches with the printable gift tag below!
+Add the finishing touches with a festive gift tag.

 Blue Cross and Blue Shield of Illinois, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 © Copyright 2023 Health Care Service Corporation.
 All Rights Reserved.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
 Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.